28 Serverless Gurus and experts One Must Follow in 2021

 12. Marcia Villalba

-Marcia has been in the software industry for over 10 years now and currently works as a full-stack developer at Rovio.
+Marcia has been in the software industry for 15 years now and currently works as a Developer Advocate for AWS.
+She has her way of making it fun to learn Serverless and Cloud.

 Marcia’s expertise and what you can learn from her:

-She also owns her consultancy firm, Unicorn.codes, which helps companies migrate to Serverless by educating them or providing them with hands-on help.
+She owns her consultancy firm Unicorn.codes that helps companies migrate to Serverless by educating them or providing hands-on help.

-Marcia has a YouTube channel named FooBar, where she focuses on teaching AWS Serverless technologies through fun videos.
+Marcia has a YouTube channel by the name FooBar where she focuses on teaching AWS Serverless technologies through fun videos.

 You can also find lots of courses by her on Serverless in English and Spanish.